 In some cases, workers in professional services become bogged down by paperwork.
 For instance, many employees in the sector complain about spending hundreds of hours cranking out reports that might not even be worth the effort.

-According to Baldwin, many workers in professional services must invest in costly and time-consuming schooling and training.
+According to Baldwin, many workers in professional services must invest in education and training.
 An accountant, for example, must hold a bachelor’s degree and often needs to be licensed as a certified public accountant (CPA).
 Similarly, an architect must obtain a bachelor’s degree, qualify for a license, and keep up with continuing education.

 This hefty education investment may be a barrier to those wanting to enter the professional services industry.